One of the highest honors Michael has as your U.S. Senator is to nominate Coloradans to a United States Service Academy.

 Many Coloradans are knowledgeable about the United States Air Force Academy located in Colorado Springs.
 However, there are four other service academies that offer their own unique experience: the United States Military Academy in West Point, NY, the United States Naval Academy in Annapolis, MD, the U.S. Merchant Marine Academy in King's Point, NY, and the U.S. Coast Guard Academy in New London, CT.

 In addition to applying to our office for a nomination, you must also apply directly to the academies.

 Attending a service academy is a pledge to build upon the legacy of service, character and integrity of those who have come before you.
-I have no doubt that if selected, you will make Colorado proud.
+We have no doubt that if selected, you will make Colorado proud.

 Please review the frequently asked questions below for more information on the nomination and application process.
-You can apply for a nomination by clicking on the link to the right.

 To be eligible, you must be:

 - An American citizen;